web-illinois/ilw-modal/README.md

 The default size for the modal is medium, there is also a small and large option.

+Text alignment is left by default, but can be changed to center.

 There is a close button in the top right corner of the modal.
 The modal can be closed by clicking the close button or by clicking outside the modal.

 There is a slot for the modal title, body, and an optional image.